schollz/thirtythree/README.md

 A po-33 clone for norns+grid

 I love the po-33 and for a long time I've wanted something similar for norns (e.g. a micro-sampler/splicer + sequencer).
-I tried making something similar in [abacus](https://llllllll.co/t/abacus) but I didn't have a grid so the ux was very limited and ultimately gave me a bad flow. after making [amen](https://llllllll.co/t/amen) which is a great looper+fx for me, I realized that a lot of my work could be re-used to make a splicer+sequencer. instead of designing a ux from scratch like I did for abacus, I decided to just copy the ux from the po-33.
-I don't like copying when it comes to art - of which the po-33 might belong. but in this case I feel the po-33 is more instrument than art and I feel warranted to do the copy to have total and complete skill transferability between instruments.
+I tried making something similar in [abacus](https://llllllll.co/t/abacus) but I didn't have a grid so the ux was very limited and ultimately gave me a bad flow. after making [amen](https://llllllll.co/t/amen) which is a great looper+fx for me, I realized that a lot of my work could be re-used to make a splicer+sequencer too. instead of designing a ux from scratch like I did for abacus, I decided to just copy the ux from the po-33 to have complete skill transferability between instruments (much like you would have between two pianos or two saxophones). however there are some key differences:

+- thirtythree is based in the norns which has higher sound quality (48khz, 24bit, stereo samples), though higher is not always better :)
+- thirtythree fx are sound-specific (see `PARAMS` menu to toggle to be global like in the po-33).
+- thirtythree fx *stack* (except looping fx) so multiple fx can be applied simultanouesly.
+- in addition to recording from line-in, you can also load a file into any bank (see `PARAMS` menu).
+- you can have multiple backups of yoru data (see the `PARAMS` menu).
+- you have two choices of layouts (see the `PARAMS` menu) - the classic 5x5 type layout and a compressed 4x6 layout that lets you stamp more of the thirtythree apps across the grid.
+- you can chain up to four operators on a grid, and there is ~12 note polyphony shared across all of the operators.
+- thirtythree doesn't save instantaneously like the po-33 does. you can save manually using the key combo (below) or wait for the auto-save to occur (which occurs after idling for ~3 seconds).

 ## requirements